In today's blog post, I'm going to share how I set up my meditation space step-by-step.

-I hope you enjoyed this post and got some inspiration while browsing!
-I love seeing others spaces so I thought it’d be helpful to share how I set mine up.
+I hope you enjoyed this post and got some inspiration while browsing.
+I love seeing others spaces so I thought it'd be helpful to share how I set mine up.
 What do you keep in your self-care space and what makes it feel special for you?
-I’d love to know!
+I'd love to know in the comments below.

 Lots of love,

 Jessica Dimas is the author of Manifesting Magic with the Moon and many more spiritual self-care bundles.

 - Unlocking Serenity: The Art of Choosing Contentment - November 25, 2023

 - Reclaiming You: How to Find Yourself Again - November 18, 2023